EitanBeCe/ts-react/README.md

-- Simple ToDo App on TypeScript
+- Simple ToDo App on TypeScript.
+User can add and delete ToDo's,
 - Side project for working with React + TypeScript
 - Creating components and using hooks with TS.